stencila/stencila/README.md

 ## 🙏 Acknowledgements

 Stencila is built on the shoulders of many open source projects.
-Our sincere thanks to all the maintainers and contributors of those projects for their vision, enthusiasm and dedication, but most of all for all their hard work!
+Our sincere thanks to all the maintainers and contributors of those projects for their vision, enthusiasm and dedication.
+But most of all for all their hard work!
 The following open source projects in particular have an important role in the current version of Stencila.
+We sponsor these projects where, and to an extent, possible through [GitHub Sponsors](https://github.com/stencila) and [Open Collective](https://opencollective.com/stencila).

 |                                                  | Link                                  | Summary                                                                                                                                 |
 | ------------------------------------------------ | ------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------- |